 The joke goes that you can go to Art Basel Miami Beach and never see any art.
 Indeed, many do go to South Florida and only see art incidentally, unable to dodge some installation at a VIP fashion party or a BMW-sponsored bash.
-These types, which consist of many celebrities, super-moneyed and art-scene elites, come to get into over-the-top parties, mostly collaborations between art galleries and luxury brands that crop up around this most influential of international art shows.
+These types — the celebrities, super-moneyed and art-scene elites — come to get into over-the-top parties, mostly collaborations between art galleries and luxury brands that crop up around this most influential of international art shows.
 Performances by mega-stars are not uncommon, as are party decorations that double as art installations.
 It is the art world, after all.
 Last year, at a Chanel party, Rosalía performed in the middle of black labyrinth sculpture by Es Devlin lined with dark pink light.
 Alicia Keys performed at the immersive art gallery Superblue.

 The parties are what you’ve probably heard about Art Basel Miami, but the art fair itself has an altogether different energy.
 Unlike those exclusive events that cater only to those who can (and do) spend millions on art, the festival costs as little as $70 per day to attend, buying you access to the world’s top galleries and billions of dollars of their art.